SwankyT1ger/Verity-Fireteam-Image-Maker/README.md

 - Roster must be bound to 'u'

+- Character menu must be bound to 'i'

 If you have any questions feel free to message .swanky on discord

 ## Video